TypeStrong/typedoc-site/options/comments.md

 }
 ```

-This specifics all of the [modifier tags](guides/tags#modifier-tags) that TypeDoc considers to be valid.
+This specifics all of the [modifier tags](/guides/tags#modifier-tags) that TypeDoc considers to be valid.

-By default, TypeDoc will warn when it finds a non-valid tag.
+TypeDoc will warn when it finds a non-valid tag.
 If you need to add a custom one, you can extend the defaults by using a JavaScript configuration file:

 ```js
 import { OptionDefaults } from "typedoc";